csariyildiz/csariyildiz.github.io/_posts/other/2023-05-24-features-of-digital-content-creation-software.md

 Size of the videos, video formats plays significant role.

 Movies are created in different stages such as Development, Pre-production, Production, Photography, Wrap,  Post-production, Distribution.
+Postproduction is the time that main software work is done.
+There are several roles in this.
+Also some technical spesifications.

 * Adobe Photoshop
 * Aobe Illustrator